Canada at the 2016 Summer Olympics: Boxing

-Canada entered three boxers to compete in three weight classes.
-Arthur Biyarslanov, Mandy Bujold, and Ariane Fortin secured their spots on the Olympic team at the 2016 American Qualification Tournament in Buenos Aires, Argentina.
+Canada qulifieed three boxers.
+Arthur Biyarslanov, Mandy Bujold, and Ariane Fortin secured their spots on the team at the 2016 American Qualification Tournament in Buenos Aires, Argentina.
 The full team was officially nominated on July 14, 2016.

 Canoeing

 Canada's canoeing and kayaking team consisted of eleven athletes (seven men and four women).

 Slalom

 Two Canadian canoeists qualified a maximum of one boat in each of the following classes through the 2015 Pan American Games.
 The team was selected based on the slalom canoeists' performances from the National trials in May 2016 along with stages two and three of the ICF World Cup series in La Seu d'Urgell and Pau (both held on the second and third week of June 2016).
 The team was officially named on June 10, 2016.

 Sprint

 Canadian canoeists/kayakers qualified two boats in the men's K-1 200 and women's K-1 500 m through the 2015 ICF Canoe Sprint World Championships.
 Meanwhile, all other boats earned their spots at the 2016 Pan American Sprint Qualifier in Gainesville, Georgia, United States, either by winning their event or when the quota place for their event passed to the highest finisher not qualified.
 Andréanne Langlois was officially nominated to the team on June 20, 2016.
 The full team was officially nominated on June 27, 2016.
 On July 29, 2016, Canoe Kayak Canada announced that it received two additional athlete quotas for the men's K-2 200 m event, following the suspension of the Russian kayakers.
 On August 1, 2016, both Ryan Cochrane and Hugues Fournel were named to the team in the men's K-2 200 m event.